byu-transpolab/ceen565/docs/05_assignment.md

 t_{BD} =& 20 + 0.01 q_{BD}
 \end{align*}

-Question 1: Solve for the static user equilibrium (SUE) link flows and travel times by solving a set of simultaneous equations that explicitly define the SUE conditions.
+Question 1: Solve for the user equilibrium (UE) link flows and travel times by solving a set of simultaneous equations that explicitly define the UE conditions.
 Demonstrate that your solution is the user equilibrium by showing through example that all UE conditions are satisfied.